walterbender/Syllabi/edtech.md

 Questions to Consider
 ---------------------

+* What are the technical considerations to realize your idea?
 * What is the environmental impact of your design?
-* What is the energy footprint of your design?
-* Is your design sustainable?
-* What is the material life-cycle of your design?

 <a name="FEASIBILITY">
 10. STUDY OF TECHNICAL FEASIBILITY